TAREQ-TBZ/environmental_sensor/README.md

 ### 📶 BLE Mode *(Upcoming Feature)*

-For those without a Zigbee network, a **BLE beacon firmware** will enable the device to act as a **Bluetooth Low Energy temperature and humidity sensor**, transmitting real-time data directly to a smartphone.
+For those without a Zigbee network, a **BLE firmware** will enable the device to act as a **Bluetooth Low Energy temperature and humidity sensor**, transmitting real-time data directly to a smartphone.

+The BLE version can be found under: https://github.com/TAREQ-TBZ/ble_environmental_sensor

 ---

 ## 📢 Contribute & Customize

-This project is designed for flexibilit whether you want to tweak the firmware, modify the hardware, or add new features, you are encouraged to contribute, suggest improvements, or fork the project to fit your specific needs.
+This project is designed for flexibility whether you want to tweak the firmware, modify the hardware, or add new features, you are encouraged to contribute, suggest improvements, or fork the project to fit your specific needs.

 Let's build smarter, more personalized environmental monitoring together! 🌍🔧